 - Animal Mecha: For lack of a better trope, the Excitebots are all based on animals.
 We are not told whether they have artificial intelligence, remote controls or are driven.

 - And Your Reward Is Clothes: Er, paint.

-- Astral Finale: The last cup, Crystal, is set in a spacy realm called Nebula.
+- Astral Finale: The last cup in Excite Truck, Crystal, is set in a space realm called Nebula.

-- Beaming Grin: Background features attack you with this in Excite Bots Guatemala
+- Breath Weapon: Background features attack you with this in Excitebots Guatemala.

-- Bottomless Pit Rescue Service: Comes in the form of a big magnet.
+- Bottomless Pit Rescue Service: Excitebots offers this in the form of a big magnet.

-- Button Mashing: You're raising the Wiimote but it is the same principle to right yourself after crashing in World Rally.
+- Button Mashing: You're shaking the Wii remote, but it is the same principle to right yourself after crashing in Excitebike World Rally.